Rocanrola/zetan/README.md

 ### template.html

-template.html file is a Mustache template.
-It receive data sent by the render method.
-It used triple curly braces notation: {{{var}}}
+template.html file is a Mustache template. it receive data sent by the render method. it used triple curly braces notation: {{{var}}}

-if template exists alone inside the app, zetan will return the static html as response.
+if template exists alone inside the app module, zetan will return the static html as response.

 #### partial loader